chop-dbhi/redcap-repeat/README.md

 potassium\_level\_units     | text             | Potassium level units        |

 #### Convenience unit types
-There are two convenience unit types that work the same way as value\_with\_unit, but instead of a free text input for units, provide a drop down with specific choices.
+There are two convenience unit types that work the same way as value\_with\_unit, but instead of a free text input for units, provide a dropdown with specific choices.
 These are

 * weight\_value\_with\_units
 * height\_value\_with\_units